EnthusiasticOrange/minishell/README.md

 For more detais about this project refer to [**`the subject`**](en.subject.pdf).

-## Prerequisites
-THe project is using `MiniLibX` library.
-It is a tiny graphics library and can be used only on macOS.
-Library source files are located in [`srcs/mlx`](srcs/mlx) directory of this repository.

 ## Compilation
 The project uses the `gcc` compiler in `Makefile`.
 The resulting binary is called `minishell`.